Cyb3r-Assassin/n4p/README.md

 ![n4p.conf](http://i.imgur.com/gZ0aV5H.png)

-N4P uses it's own DHCP configuration for it's Access Point creation.
+N4P uses it's own DHCP configuration for its Access Point creation.
 We do this so that connected targets can not view our machine inside the local network.

 ![dhcp](http://i.imgur.com/xRtUt3y.png)